Mutual obligation requirements for principal carers

-If you’re 55 and over you may be able to meet your requirement in more ways.
+If you’re 55 and older you may be able to meet your requirements in other ways.
 This can be through voluntary work, suitable paid work, self-employment or a mix of these activities.

-If you want to do voluntary work you need to talk to us about it.
-We must agree the work is suitable and ensure that the organisation is an approved voluntary work provider.
+If you want to do voluntary work to meet your requirements, you need to talk to us about it.
+We must agree the work is suitable and make sure the organisation is an approved voluntary work provider.
 Call us on your regular payment line to talk to us about it.
 We may ask you for evidence of your activities.
 We’ll record any approved activities in your Job Plan.

-You can meet your requirements by doing 1 or more of these activities for at least 30 hours a fortnight:
+You can meet your requirements by doing one or more of these activities for at least 30 hours a fortnight: